earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 ![connections]({{site.images}}{{page.slug}}/connection.png)\

-Connections and Hooks are two important concepts in Apache Airflow that enable users to interact with external systems and resources within their workflows.
+Connections and hooks are two important concepts in Apache Airflow that enable users to interact with external systems and resources within their workflows.

 Connections are a way to define reusable credentials and other settings for external systems, such as databases, APIs, and cloud services.
 Hooks are a higher-level abstraction over Connections, providing a simplified interface for interacting with external systems from within tasks in a DAG.
 Hooks allow users to write code that interacts with external systems without having to worry about the underlying details of the connection.

-For example, the PostgresHook automatically looks for the Connection with a conn_id of postgres_default if you don't pass one in.
+For example, the PostgresHook automatically looks for the connection with a `conn_id` of `postgres_default` if you don't pass one in.

 ## How to Install Apache Airflow via Docker

 It is recommended that you install Docker Desktop.

-It is possible to verify the installation of Docker by executing the following command in the command prompt:
+You can verify the installation of Docker by executing the following command in the command prompt:

 ~~~{.bash caption=">_"}
 docker --version
 ~~~

-To deploy Airflow on Docker Compose, We should fetch docker-compose.yaml by executing the following command in the command prompt.
+To deploy Airflow on Docker Compose, We should fetch `docker-compose.yaml` by executing the following command in the command prompt.

 ~~~{.bash caption=">_"}

 curl -LfO "https://airflow.apache.org/docs/apache-airflow/2.2.3/docker-compose.yaml"
 ~~~

-The resulting output should be as shown below
+The resulting output should be as shown below:

 <div class="wide">
 ![Fetch docker-compose.yaml]({{site.images}}{{page.slug}}/8ggBwzV.png)